po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/README.md

 # 📐 Analyze the Lighthouse Audit

-Work with a partner to find which key metrics need improvement in the following Lighthouse audit.
+Work with a partner to identify which key metrics need improvement using a Lighthouse audit.

 ## 📝 Notes